ravennevermoreneverless/obsidian/5.0 — everything else/Skeleton — The Front Bottoms.md

 ---

-> I walk around like a skeleton last night
+>I walk around like a skeleton last night
-> Confused and alone
+>Trying to find my way home
+>This white frame, it's all that I've got left
+>'Cause not even you could chew through my bones
+>I've got very strong bones

+>==I walk around like a skeleton last night==
+>==Confused and alone==
-> Who was I kidding?
-I can't get past you
+>==Who was I kidding?
+I can't get past you==
-> You are the cops, you are my student loans
+>==You are the cops, you are my student loans==
-> You are a head-shaped hole
+>==You are a head-shaped hole==
-> In a sheet rock wall
+>==In a sheet rock wall==
-> You are the pain I feel
+>==You are the pain I feel==
-> You are the stud in the wall
+>==You are the stud in the wall==
-> Better than nothing at all
+>==Better than nothing at all==

+>And I got so stoned
+>I fell asleep in the front seat
+>I never sleep in the front seat
+>I'm too tall
+>But I got so stoned
+>I fell asleep in the front seat
+>I never sleep in the front seat
+>I'm too tal
+>But I got so stoned

+>Come on, baby, calm me down
+>You're the only one who knows how

+>Reunited and it feels so good
+>It's so much better than I thought it would
+>'Cause I feel fucked, but in a good way
+>I start to cough, taste the butane
+>And I can tell that he's asking her Yes or No questions
+>By the way she's shaking her head
+>From left to right, then up and down
+>Then left to right again

+>I'm gonna go get so stoned
+>I fall asleep in the front seat
+>I never sleep in the front seat
+>I'm too tall
+>But I got so stoned
+>I fell asleep in the front seat
+>I never sleep in the front seat
+>I'm too tall
+>But I got so stoned

+>Come on, baby, calm me down
+>You're the only one who knows how

+>I got miles to go
+>'Til I ever get home
+>But the sound of your laugh
+>And your voice on the phone
+>Makes me feel like I am already there

+>I got so stoned
+>I fell asleep in the front seat
+>I never sleep in the front seat
+>I'm too tall
+>But I got so stoned
+>I fell asleep in the front seat
+>I never sleep in the front seat
+>I'm too tall
+>But I got so stoned
+>I fell asleep in the front seat
+>I never sleep in the front seat
+>I'm too tall
+>But I got so stoned